Battle of Aschaffenburg (1866): Eyewitness Accounts

-A Colonel Keller reports from Babenhausen (15 km west of Aschaffenburg) in the condition the Austrian soldiers came from the battle near Aschaffenburg: “Without weapons and equipment.
-An Austrian officer told him that your soldiers, 'the Italians', had done very badly.
-Sometimes armed force had to be used to bring them to the front at all. ” The Italians are members of the Wernhardt regiment who defended the pheasantry.
+A Colonel Keller reports from Babenhausen (15 km west of Aschaffenburg) in the condition of the Austrian soldiers who came from the battle near Aschaffenburg: 'Without weapons and equipment'.
+An Austrian officer told him that the soldiers, 'the Italians', had done very badly.
+Sometimes armed force had to be used to bring them to the front at all. ” The Italians were members of the Wernhardt regiment, defending the pheasantry.
 They were inexperienced recruits from the province of Treviso in the then Austrian Veneto.
-The Prussian account states that they "had fought bravely at the beginning of the battle, did not make any special efforts to make their way through the unfavorable turn of the battle and in many cases only offered little resistance to the capture."
+The Prussian account states that they "had fought bravely at the beginning of the battle, did not make any special efforts to make their way through the unfavorable turn of the battle and in many cases, only offered little resistance to capture."